 Discussion Books, Resources and Activities for 2012

-LAVA discussed (or will soon discuss) the following books during 2012.
+LAVA discussed the following books during 2012.
 Click book names for reading resources, or browse month by month.
 Resources for books read in other years are also available.

 January We met at Bill and Andi's house to share a meal and exchange opinions on books on the 2012 voting list.
 Here are the voting results.